eEcoLiDAR/Niche_separation_wetland_ALS/README.md

-# PhDPaper2: Separating habitat niches of selected wetland birds using country-wide ALS data
+# Separating habitat niches of selected wetland birds using country-wide ALS data

-This repository consist the scripts which was used for

-Z. Koma, M. W. Grootes, C. W. Meijer, F. Nattino, A. C. Seijmonsbergen, H. Sierdsema, R. Foppen & W. D. Kissling (in prep.): Niche separation of wetland birds revealed from fine-scale LiDAR metrics

-The codes are still under a cleaning process.

 # Instructions for usage